General Concepts (with a time dependent problem)

 Note

-A discrete (function) space is a finite dimensional function space defined over a given grid view, typically the Finite Element space involved.
+A discrete (function) space is a finite dimensional function space defined over a given grid view.
+Typically these are Finite Element spaces.

 [9]: